krlawrence/graph/ChangeHistory.md

 - Expanded the `vertex degree` section.
 - Added a section to introduce the `dedup` step in Section 3.
 - Expanded the "Basic statistical and numerical operations"  section.
-- Added coverage of dynamically adding labels from `addV` and `addE`
+- Added coverage of dynamically adding labels using `addV` and `addE` - issue #22.
 - Improved existing text and examples in section 5.
 - Added more examples to section 5
-- Improved coverage of `indexed` and `withIndex`
+- Improved coverage of `indexed` and `withIndex`.
-- Moved `indexed` and `withIndex` material up to Section 3 (from 5)
+- Moved `indexed` and `withIndex` material up to Section 3 (from 5).
-- Examples in section 5 all based on the same air routes graph now (some used to reflect an older version).
+- Examples in section 5 now all based on the same air routes graph v0.77 (some used to reflect an older version).
 - Added a new Java sample GroupCounts.java
-- Added a new Java sample that explores the `sample` step (Iterate.java)
+- Added a new Java sample that explores the `sample` step (Iterate.java).
 - Added to the `JanusGraph GeoSpatial` section and moved the section up a hierarchy level.
-- Added a new Java sample that demonstrates geospatial queries.
+- Added a new sample that demonstrates geospatial queries (janus-geoshape.groovy).
 - Improved source highlighting for MOBI and EPUB versions.
 - Added more examples in various places.
 - General housekeeping and tightening up of some wording.